-2.1 Building Form
+5.40.2.1 Building Form

-- Encourage redevelopment by permitting a building of up to 70m AHD (approximately 21 storeys) and a maximum floor space ratio of 4:1 subject to achieving the other aims and objectives of this development control chapter and other relevant development control chapters. - To provide for a building of high architectural quality with design excellence which will create an iconic form at the junction of the foreshore and the main street of the town centre, whilst maintaining good vistas of the foreshore. - To maintain an appropriate relationship with the public domain and streetscape, street front elements are to respond to the character of existing main street development with ground level shopfronts accessed from The Entrance Road and Marine Parade and protected by awnings and commercial and residential uses above. - To provide for a building form that has adequate separation to existing and future buildings and setbacks to the street and ensures that an appropriate degree of solar access is retained for surrounding development. - To ensure that the existing development potential of Lot 1 / DP 536168 (the KFC site) is not compromised. - To provide a building form that will allow the objectives of SEPP 65 and the Residential Flat Design Code (RFDC) to be met.
+- To encourage redevelopment by permitting a building of up to 70m AHD (approximately 21 storeys) and a maximum floor space ratio of 4:1 subject to achieving the other aims and objectives of this development control chapter and other relevant development control chapters - To provide for a building of high architectural quality with design excellence which will create an iconic form at the junction of the foreshore and the main street of the town centre, whilst maintaining good vistas of the foreshore - To maintain an appropriate relationship with the public domain and streetscape, street front elements are to respond to the character of existing main street development with ground level shopfronts accessed from The Entrance Road and Marine Parade and protected by awnings and commercial and residential uses above - To provide for a building form that has adequate separation to existing and future buildings and setbacks to the street and ensures that an appropriate degree of solar access is retained for surrounding development - To ensure that the existing development potential of Lot 1 / DP 536168 (the KFC site) is not compromised

+• To provide a building form that will allow the objectives of SEPP 65 and the Apartment Design Guide to be met

-- In accordance with the LEP the maximum building height RL70m AHD (which facilitates development of around 21 storeys) and the maximum floor space ratio is 4:1. - Street front podium elements are to be built predominantly to the street frontages and the building height limited to 2-3 storeys- generally as indicated in yellow in Figures 2-4. - The residential tower element (shown in green on Figures 2-4) is to have the following setbacks: - The Entrance Road minimum of 10m to building wall/glazing and 7m to balconies, to allow expression of iconic form. - Marine Parade minimum of 12m to building wall/glazing and 8m to balconies, to allow expression of iconic form. - Ocean Parade 8m to any part of the building (subject to appropriate overshadowing outcomes). - to limit the height of the street front elements of the building to a maximum of 3 storeys (around 12m) to maintain an appropriate scale in the streetscape. - setbacks to Lot 1 / DP536168 (the KFC Site) are to be minimal or nil to ensure that the existing development potential of this site is not compromised. - The setback to the eastern boundary is to be a minimum of 6m. - To provide for a building form that has adequate separation to existing and future buildings and setbacks to the street and ensures that an appropriate degree of solar access is retained for surrounding development. - To provide a building form that will allow the objectives of SEPP 65 and the Residential Flat Design Code to be met. - The building envelope resulting from the above is shown at Figures 2-4.
-However it is noted that the limit on FSR will result in a building significantly smaller than the envelope.
+- a Central Coast LEP 2022 identifies the maximum building height) and the maximum floor space ratio for this site. - b Street front podium elements are to be built predominantly to the street frontages and the building height limited to 2-3 storeys- generally as indicated in yellow in Figures 2, 3 and 4. - c The residential tower element (shown in green on Figures 2, 3, 4) is to have the following setbacks: - i The Entrance Road minimum of 10m to building wall/glazing and 7m to balconies, to allow expression of iconic form. - ii Marine Parade minimum of 12m to building wall/glazing and 8m to balconies, to allow expression of iconic form. - iii Ocean Parade 8m to any part of the building (subject to appropriate overshadowing outcomes). - to limit the height of the street front elements of the building to a maximum of 3 storeys (around 12m) to maintain an appropriate scale in the streetscape. - v setbacks to Lot 1 / DP536168 (the KFC Site) are to be minimal or nil to ensure that the existing development potential of this site is not compromised. - vi The setback to the eastern boundary is to be a minimum of 6m. - d To provide for a building form that has adequate separation to existing and future buildings and setbacks to the street and ensures that an appropriate degree of solar access is retained for surrounding development. - e To provide a building form that will allow the objectives of SEPP 65 and the Apartment Design Guide to be met. - f The building envelope resulting from the above is shown at Figures 2, 3 and 4.
+However, it is noted that the limit on FSR will result in a building significantly smaller than the envelope.
 The envelope will allow flexibility for building location, orientation and building articulation and for an appropriate response to issues such as overshadowing and privacy.